jmalicki/econ-graph/personas/releng-engineer.md

 - **Docker Layer Caching**: Implement intelligent Docker layer caching to reduce build times
 - **Separated Build/Run**: Separate Docker image building from test execution for better performance
 - **Parallel Test Execution**: Design test suites to run in parallel for faster feedback
+- **Local Iteration Capability**: Design each CI step as a single command through a Dockerfile so containers can be run locally for debugging and iteration
 - **Workflow Hygiene**: Regularly audit and clean up unused or broken workflows
 - **Trigger Validation**: Ensure all workflows have proper trigger configurations
 - **Noise Reduction**: Eliminate CI noise by removing workflows that can't generate meaningful results